usnistgov/ElectionResultsReporting/index.md

 A subdivision of a county in most northeast and Midwest U.S. states, having the status of a unit of local government with varying governmental powers.
 Syn: civil township.

 **UOCAVA voter:**
-From the Uniform and Overseas Citizens Assistance in Voting Act (UOCAVA); A U.S. citizen who is an active member of the Uniformed Services and the Merchant Marine, or the commissioned corps of the Public Health Service or the National Oceanic and Atmospheric Administration, their eligible family members, and U.S. citizens residing outside the United States.�
+From the Uniform and Overseas Citizens Assistance in Voting Act (UOCAVA); A U.S. citizen who is an active member of the Uniformed Services and the Merchant Marine, or the commissioned corps of the Public Health Service or the National Oceanic and Atmospheric Administration, their eligible family members, and U.S. citizens residing outside the United States.

 **Undervote:**
 Occurs when the voter does not select a candidate in a 1-of-M contest or selects fewer than N candidates in an N-of-M contest.
 Note: can indicate a conscious choice of the voter to not vote in the contest.
 As with overvotes, large numbers of undervotes can be indicative of confusing ballot layout or confusing instructions.